Bradley Stoke: History

 The area that is now Bradley Stoke was once farmland north of the village of Stoke Gifford near Bristol city.
 The land was divided amongst the civil parishes of Stoke Gifford, Almondsbury, Patchway and Winterbourne.
 The area consisted of a number of farms, Bailey's Court and Watch Elm Farm in the south, Bowsland Farm and Manor Farm in the north and Webb's Farm in the middle.
 Some of the lands were used as pasture.
 A number of woods also existed, Sherbourne's Brake, Webb's Wood and the large Savage's Wood have all been preserved.
 Fiddlers Wood, the name of which lives on in Fiddlers Wood Lane was all but obliterated by the M4 motorway.
 Baileys Court Farmhouse is the only original building that still remains and was used as offices by the town's developers before becoming the Bailey's Court Inn.
 Watch Elm Farm was named after the Watch Elm, an elm of a legendary size that blew down in the mid 18th century.
 The Stoke Brook flows through the middle of Bradley Stoke.

 During its development, the new settlement faced some problems in the wake of a national recession.
-At the time, Bradley Stoke was reputed to be one of Europe's largest private housing developments and did struggle to develop at first to establish itself as an identifiable town unlike other earlier new towns which were supported by a New Town Development Corporation, as the settlement relied principally on private investment within a restricted statutory framework of the local authority Northavon District Council within the Avon County Council area.
+At the time, Bradley Stoke was reputed to be one of Europe's largest private housing developments and did struggle to develop at first to establish itself as an identifiable town unlike other earlier new towns which were supported by a development corporation, as the settlement relied principally on private investment within a restricted statutory framework of the local authority Northavon District Council within the Avon County Council area.
 A combination of private housebuilders led the development and with only limited input from commercial businesses and the consequent recession resulted in the new town gaining a reputation for being a soulless housing estate with only limited facilities and no town centre, with the exception of a Tesco supermarket.
-High-interest rates during the early 1990s soon led to the collapse of the property market in the area with many new homes falling into negative equity.
+High interest rates during the early 1990s soon led to the collapse of the property market in the area with many new homes falling into negative equity.
 This led to the branding of the new town as 'Sadly Broke' until property values and the development market began to recover.
-Since 1987, the residents of the area were demanding the establishment of a separate Town Council to coordinate the community's civic life and in 1991 formation of the Town Council was in principle approved.
-On the 1st of April 1992, the newly elected Town Council took charge.
+Since 1987, the residents of the area were demanding the establishment of a separate town council to coordinate the community's civic life and in 1991 formation of the town council was in principle approved.
+On 1 April 1992, the newly elected town council took charge.